 With the new financial year now started it is worth while checking to ensure your business is still compliant across the changes made to Sunday penalty rates across specific Awards.
-The third round of changes to penalty rates have now taken effect from the 1st July 2019, phasing in further reductions to Sunday penalty rates in the fast food, retail, hospitality and pharmacy industries.
+The third round of changes to penalty rates have now taken effect from the 1st July 2019, phasing in further reductions to Sunday penalty rates in the fast food, retail, hospitality and pharmacy Awards.
 The changes were first proposed in March 2017 as part of the Modern Award review process and the details on how these changes would be phased in over the next 3 years was confirmed in June 2017.

 Sunday penalty rate changes

 Penalty rates for work performed on Sunday will reduce for casual and permanent employees under the following Awards: